 Our injury lawyers are handling combat arms earplug cases around the country.
-If you have a claim, we will evaluate your case at no cost to you.
+If you have a claim anywhere in the country, we will evaluate your case at no cost to you.

 3M’s Combat Arms Earplugs May Have Been Defective